Thames Information Session | Health and Wellbeing

 Are you ready for your first day of class?
 Check out your start date and where you need to be.
 You can also find useful information about studying at Wintec on our welcome page.

-If you are an online student, we welcome and encourage you to attend this induction.
-If you are studying in Thames, we will contact you about your induction at the Thames Campus closer to your start date.
+If you are a regional or online student, we welcome and encourage you to attend this induction.

 The Wintec Prospectus (otherwise known as a course guide) outlines everything you need to know about Wintec.
 It contains information about the Wintec campuses, student life, and the programmes that are on offer.